Freminet/rootapp-id-decoder/README.md

 ## how it works

 Root user IDs are publicly visible identifiers (accessible via developer mode) that follow a snowflake-like format with embedded timestamp information.
-This tool:

-1. Takes a Root user ID as input
+1. Take a Root user ID as input
-2. Performs mathematical operations to extract the embedded timestamp
+2. Perform mathematical operations to extract the embedded timestamp
-3. Displays the account creation date and age
+3. Display the account creation date and age

 No data is sent to any server, all calculations happen locally in your browser